access-company/ABFBeacon/README.md

 #### Podfile

-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate ABFBeacon into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 platform :ios, '7.1'